 Asbestos Trust Funds

-Many companies liable for their employees’ asbestos exposure have set up trust funds for mesothelioma victims.
+Many companies liable for their employees’ asbestos exposure have set up trust funds for those diagnosed with mesothelioma.
 An experienced mesothelioma attorney knows the requirements necessary to submit a successful claim.
-Mesothelioma victims who are veterans of the U.S. armed forces and were exposed during their time of service can file claims with the VA.
+People diagnosed with mesothelioma who are veterans of the U.S. armed forces and were exposed during their time of service can file claims with the VA.

 The Goldwater Law Firm – Top Nationwide Mesothelioma Attorneys